Search suspended for missing Oak Bay Senior

-The search for the missing Oak Bay senior is being suspended.
+The full scale search for the missing Oak Bay senior is being suspended.

 Search efforts were renewed after 82-year-old Gladys Barman’s car was found on a logging road in the Lake Cowichan area last Saturday, but no trace of her has been found.
 The vehicle had been noticed by an off-road motorbike.